leonardo-toffalini/viscous/report/moving_densities.typ

 == Adding sources
-Possibly the simplest step of the simulation is to add new sources to the density field, or to the velocity field for that matter.
-For a rectangular grid this step can be simplified to a simple matrix addition $rho_h + S_h$, where
-$rho_h$ is the density field on the discretized domain, and $S_h$ is the matrix containing the sources at each grid cell.
+Possibly the simplest step of the simulation is to add new sources to the density field.
+For a rectangular grid this step can be simplified to a simple matrix addition $rho_h + S_h$, where $rho_h$ is the density field on the discretized domain, and $S_h$ is the matrix containing the sources at each grid cell.

 == Diffusion
-The diffusion step boils down to solving the following simple equation
+During the diffusion step of the simulation we must solve the following equation
 $
   (partial rho)/(partial t) = kappa Delta rho.
 $